leod/hncynic/README.md

 ## Future Work
 The generated comments are fun to look at, but definitely still quite derpy.
 For example, many comments contradict themselves within just a few words.
-It is my understanding that there is enough training data to generain cohesive comments of this length.
+It is my understanding that there is not enough training data to generate cohesive comments of this length.
 The model does learn to produce long comments, but it does not know what to fill them with, so it often resorts to e.g. making multiple (contradicting) trivial statements about some subject.